-We work with schools, music education hubs and their partners to develop bespoke creative music-making projects.
-These projects take different forms as we tailor them to the people and places we work with.
+We work with schools, music education hubs and their partners to develop bespoke music-making projects which are both creative and inclusive, tailored to the setting and participants involved.

 Our team bring their ideas, energy and enthusiasm to each new project.
 We work with you to understand the needs and choices of the young people involved, the priorities of the schools and partners and match that with the skills and creativity of the musicians we work with.

 From this we develop new projects to achieve exciting outcomes for all involved.
-For example:
+We can work with groups of mixed abilities, in both mainstream and specialist schools.